dmh2000/telemetry/README.md

 have mocked up the React front end and the Node backend first and then worked to get the back end talking to the IOT device via Azure.
 If you had a team of more than one this would have been a good way to split things up.

+# Azure

+I will start with Azure.

 ## Step 1 - Azure IOT device sending and Workstation Receiving Telemetry

 This involves basic setup of the Azure IOT device side support, and then getting the Beaglebone to uplink telemetry to the Azure service.
 At this point I will use fake data to keep it simple.
 BTW, you don't really need a physical IOT device, you can work through most of this using your workstation as your device.

-Go to [Step 1](step1/README.md).
+Go to [Step 1](Azure/step1/README.md).
 During the setup you will be following a tutorial on the Azure website, but the step 1 readme has some extra information and hints that can help out when doing the tutorial.

 ## Step 2 - Azure Sending Commands to the IOT Device

 Now that the IOT device is sending its data to Azure, and I can read it from my workstation,  I need to see how to send commands to the device.

-Go to [Step 2](step2/README.md).
+Go to [Step 2](Azure/step2/README.md).
 You will be following the next step in the Azure IOT tutorial.

 ## Step 3 - IOT Device Application

-Go to [Step 3](step3/README.md).
+Go to [Step 3](Azure/step3/README.md).
 Create the actual application to run on the IOT device.

 ## Step 4 - Web Server Backend

-Go to [Step 4](step4/README.md).
+Go to [Step 4](Azure/step4/README.md).
 Creating the web server backend that reads the IOT device telemetry and forwards commands to it.to run on the IOT device.

 ## Step 5 - Web Frontend

-Go to [Step 5](step5/README.md).
+Go to [Step 5](Azure/step5/README.md).
 Create the React app that

+# AWS

+# Comparison and Conclusions